 As a young man, Hong sat the imperial civil service exam several times, but failed each time.
 After his fifth failure in 1843, Hong burned all the Confucian books in his house, and began preaching about Christianity to his community.
 By 1850, he had amassed over 10,000 followers.
 In 1851, the Qing government cracked down on Hong’s movement, so he started the Jintian Uprising in Guangxi in response.
 The same year, he declared the founding of the “Heavenly Kingdom of Transcendent Peace,” a rebel state based on heterodox Christian doctrines.
 In 1853, Hong’s army took the city of Nanjing and claimed it as their capital, renaming it Tianjing (天京), the “Heavenly Capital.”

 Hong implemented many reforms in his Heavenly Kingdom: He created an elaborate civil bureaucracy, reformed the calendar, outlawed opium use, and forbade polygamy (although Hong and other leaders maintained groups of concubines).
 However, he enforced rigid moral and religious codes and suppressed most trade, leading to discontent.

 In 1856, infighting among the leadership of the Heavenly Kingdom resulted the death of the “East King” Yang Xiuqing.
-Following a failed attempt to take Shanghai in 1860, the Taiping rebels began to lose ground to the Qing government forces, who were aided by Western officers.
+Following a failed attempt to take Shanghai in 1860, the Taiping rebels began to lose ground to the Qing government forces, who were aided by foreign military officers.
 In 1864, Nanjing was besieged, and Hong fell ill and died.
 The Qing forces then exhumed, beheaded, and burned Hong’s body, and suppressed the rebellion by the end of the year.